Komodo/komodo-website/src/pages/blog/2014-03/adding-custom-komodo-snippets-with-macros.html.md

 ---
 title: Adding Custom Snippets to Komodo With Macros
 author: Carey Hoffman
-date: 2014-03-04
+date: 2014-03-11
-tags: [macro, javascript, editor, snippets, komodo core]
+tags: [macro, javascript, editor]
 description: Does Komodo not come with a snippet you need?
-Carey is going to show you how to create that snippet with one keybinding using Komodo macro's.
-We heard you liked keybindings too, so we're gonna put a keybinding in that keybindinged snippet.
+I'll show you how to create that snippet with one keybinding using Komodo macro's.
+We heard you liked keybindings too, so we're gonna put a keybinding in that keybound snippet.
 layout: blog
 ---